Air Pollution from Sulfur Dioxide

 Implementation of the 2010 Primary SO2 NAAQS

-A consent decree to resolve EPA’s failure to timely promulgate designations was ordered by the U.S. District Court on March 3, 2015.
-The court-ordered settlement establishes deadlines for the EPA to complete designations.
-Areas with newly monitored violations or large emissions sources not announced for retirement as of March 2015, with 2012 SO2 emissions greater than 16,000 tons per year (tpy) or greater than 2,600 tpy with average emission rate greater than 0.45 pounds per million British thermal units (lbs/MMBtu), are to be designated by July 2, 2016.
+A consent decree to resolve EPA’s failure to timely promulgate designations was ordered by the U.S. District Court for the Northern District of California on March 3, 2015.
+The court-ordered settlement established deadlines for the EPA to complete designations.
+Areas with newly monitored violations or large emissions sources not announced for retirement as of March 2015, with 2012 SO2 emissions greater than 16,000 tons per year (tpy) or greater than 2,600 tpy with average emission rate greater than 0.45 pounds per million British thermal units (lbs/MMBtu), are to be designated by the EPA by July 2, 2016.

-In a letter dated March 20, 2015, the EPA identified 12 electric power plants in Texas with emissions meeting the court-ordered consent decree criteria for designation by July 2016: Big Brown, Coleto Creek, Harrington, Limestone, Monticello, Twin Oaks, San Miguel, Sandow, Sandy Creek, W.A.
-Parish, Martin Lake, and Tolk.
+In a letter dated March 20, 2015, the EPA identified 12 electric power plants in Texas with emissions meeting the court-ordered consent decree criteria for designation by July 2016.
 No monitors with violations of the 2010 primary SO2 NAAQS were identified in Texas.
 The EPA’s letter provided Texas with an opportunity to revise previously recommended designations, and to submit supporting data and any additional information for EPA consideration, by September 18, 2015. (see the Latest Air Quality Planning Activities section for Texas' revised recommendation).

 The EPA’s Data Requirements Rule (DRR) for the 2010 primary one-hour SO2 NAAQS, finalized on August 10, 2015 and published on August 21, 2015 (80 FR 51052), provides three options for states to characterize and assess SO2 air quality near sources that emit greater than 2,000 tpy: (a) modeling, (b) monitoring, or (c) enforceable emissions limits (below 2,000 tpy).
 The rule requires states to identify and submit a list to EPA of all applicable emissions sources by January 15, 2016.
 The TCEQ identified 25 sources in Texas with emissions greater than 2,000 tpy, and notified the EPA on January 15, 2016.
+On April 22, 2016, the TCEQ requested revision of the list down to 24 sources, and the EPA concurred on May 4, 2016.
 By July 1, 2016, Texas must identify the characterization approach planned for each identified source.
 For any source to be evaluated with modeling, states must submit a modeling protocol by July 1, 2016, a modeling analysis by January 13, 2017, and annual reports thereafter, to the EPA.
 For sources to be monitored, the SO2 monitors must be operating by January 1, 2017.
 Any enforceable emissions limits agreed to must be adopted and effective by January 13, 2017.

 For more information, please visit the EPA's Sulfur Dioxide Implementation Web page.